 The Network for Enriched Academic Relationships (NEAR) is a UB-wide interdisciplinary mentoring network for graduate students.
 Through NEAR, students can find mentors regarding issues that lie beyond coursework, comps and dissertations.
 Our hope is that by connecting with mentors who have experience navigating obstacles (e.g., systemic bias, personal hardship) or who can be effective allies, more students—and more diverse students—will feel supported and emboldened in their own careers.

-NEAR mentors want more than for students to survive graduate school, and we aim beyond the inclusion of diverse students on our campus.
 We believe caring and candid mentoring is crucial to widening the range of student scholars who thrive at UB and who will transform our intellectual communities.